chmouel/blog/content/posts/emacs-isearch/index.md

 Emacs has a [builtin
 way](https://www.gnu.org/software/emacs/manual/html_node/emacs/Symbol-Search.html)
-to do this using `M-s .` but I find both way too slow.
+to do this using `M-s .` but I find both way too cumbersome to type.

 I remapped the key in isearch mode to `C-d` to make this easier since close to `C-s`, I can just do `C-s C-d` and I'll get that symbol filled: